lski/lski-request/README.md

 ## Extending

 As it uses promises it is easy to extend the functionality of the api, the easiest way is to 'monkey patch' the `send` function.

 To do this store the current send function and then replace it with a wrapper function that calls the original function internally.
 That allows you to catch the promise before returning it.

 Alternatively you can simply wrap the api in a service layer and set the options within that layer.

-## AMD (UMD) support
+## AMD and CommonJS Support

 By default the module registers itself as a global module 'lski.request', however if AMD or CommonJS exports are detected it will register as an anonymous module.